charlottegiseleweil/pdm_report/src/02_Method.md

 #Method

 > *"Improving communication in the IPCC reports is by no means an easy task"\
-> \
+>
 > [@McMahon2016]*
 ##Project definition and scoping
 Within the initial framework of the project on environmental modeling and data analysis, several potential directions were considered.
 Possible directions of work targeted handling spatial interdependence in the models or assessing the value of detailed data in improving optimization outputs and modeled impacts.
-However, an extended exploration of the needs was conducted to understand where could this work bring the most useful contribution.
+However, an extended exploration of the needs was conducted to understand where this work could bring the most useful contribution.
 Analyzing the need is indeed crucial to a good project definition.
 This preliminary step was achieved during the first month and the annual gathering of NatCap has been a great occasion to identify the areas of needs, it resulted in defining the project around the topic of display tools for ecosystem services.
 The question of how to synthesize and communicate spatial and multi-dimensional outputs of multiple runs for multiple ES models would be addressed.
 The goal being to define easy approaches to clear ES visualizations and summaries.
 ##Background and context
 ###Literature review
 The first steps to approaching the question of displaying natural capital information were to explore the context, learn notions of data visualization in general and understand the state-of-the art.
 Background knowledge was built gathering from the literature.
 It turned out this literature review could help answer partly the need for a useful guidance document on ES visualization, by putting together the various approaches and main strategies for displaying ES information.